hashicorp/nomad/website/source/docs/job-specification/task.html.md

   If the task does not exit before the configured timeout, `SIGKILL` is sent to the task.

+- `leader` `(bool: false)` - Specifies whether the task is the leader task of the task group.
+If set to true, when the leader task completes, all other tasks within the task group will be gracefully shutdown.

 - `logs` <code>([Logs][]: nil)</code> - Specifies logging configuration for the
   `stdout` and `stderr` of the task.